Kevinle76/Myopia_Clusters/README.md

 ![image](https://user-images.githubusercontent.com/100891182/183272356-e741af7f-cbfa-4a47-8281-c4ba75788294.png)

-* Part 4: Make recommendation"
+* Part 4: Findings and Recommendation:

   4.1 Myopia Clusters Findings:

   The optimal number of clusters seems to be 3

   t-SNE was not helpful in finding clusters, there was some some difference after adjusting perplexity but this could be due to random noise.

   Some patterns after performing the K-Means clustering but the dataset is small to make an accurate prediction or for further splitting and training of data.

+  4.2 Recommendation:

-4.2 Recommendation: using a bigger dataset and spliting the data into Test and Training to test the above models and others to be able to make more accurate predictions and clustering.
+  Using a bigger dataset and spliting the data into Test and Training to test the above models and others to be able to make more accurate predictions and clustering.